yeehanchung/microsoft-mws-documentation/README.md

 ## Frequently Asked Questions (FAQ)

-1. I forgot my INTI Microsoft student account password, what should I do?
+1. I forgot my INTI Microsoft student account password, what should I do? <br>
 **Please send an email to helpdesk@newinti.edu.my to ask for account password reset during working hours.**
 <br>

-2. Why I could not join a Team via link?
+2. Why I could not join a Team via link? <br>
 **Please ensure you are using your INTI Microsoft student account.**

 <div align="right">